WeTransfer/apiculture/README.md

 # apiculture

-A little toolkit for building RESTful API backends on top of Sinatra.
+A little toolkit for building RESTful API backends on top of Rack.

 [![Build Status](https://travis-ci.org/WeTransfer/apiculture.svg?branch=master)](https://travis-ci.org/WeTransfer/apiculture)

 ## Ideas

 A simple API definition DSL with simple premises:

  * Endpoint URLs should be _visible_ in the actual code.
 The reason for that is with nested blocks you inevitably end up setting up context somewhere far away from the terminal route that ends up using that context.
  * Explicit allowed/required parameters (both payload/query string and body)
  * Explicit description in front of the API action definition
  * Wrap the actual work into Actions, so that the API definition is mostly routes

 ## A taste of honey

 ```ruby
 class Api::V2 < Apiculture::App

   use Rack::Parser, :content_types => {
     'application/json'  => JSON.method(:load).to_proc
   }

   extend Apiculture

   desc 'Create a Contact'
   required_param :name, 'Name of the person', String
   param :email, 'Email address of the person', String